learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 # Your code here
 ```

-## Comments

-Well, at first look it appears that the previous efforts in order to fill in the null review values proved of little value.
-Perhaps this was due to imputing the mean, but as it currently stands, each of the rating features seems to have little to no predictive power for the upcoming model.

 ## Checking for Multicollinearity

 It's also important to make note of whether your predictive features will result in multicollinearity in the resulting model.
 While definitive checks for multicollinearity require analyzing the resulting model, predictors with overly high pairwise-correlation (r > .65) are almost certain to produce multicollinearity in a model.
 With that, take a minute to generate the pairwise (pearson) correlation coefficients of your predictive features and visualize these coefficients as a heatmap.